 That’s not now.

-Sure, they might not be the most engaged, but most can ring someone up and not be offensive.
+Sure, they might not be the most engaging, but most can ring someone up and not be offensive.

 And in a world of mediocrity, only exceptional will pay the bills.

-Once customers have had a positive experience, they’re also more likely to return to your store for future purchases.
-Again, these positive sales experiences all hinge on your salespeople being able to build solid customer relationships built on authenticity.
+Once customers have had a positive experience, they’re more likely to return to your store for future purchases.
+Again, these positive sales experiences and increased customer retention rates all hinge on your salespeople building solid customer relationships built on authenticity.